indieprotocol/whitepaper/whitepaper.md

 ### Working Budget
 The difference between max supply and circulating supply is called the Working Budget and has often in the past been referred to as the reserves.

 Indie Protocol has a daily budget to use for development.
-This budget has a hard-coded upper limit of Total funds in the working budget / 2924 (8 years)
+This budget has an upper limit of funds that can be used from the working budget every day.

 From this daily budget, payments for block production as well as project funding are made.
 Of course, the IND holders have the choice and need to approve IND tokens leaving the working budget.